Knack Glossary

 Views

 View Editor: The section in the Builder for editing the settings for individual views.
-You access the View Editor by clicking on the pencil icon that contains the view name.
+You access the view editor by clicking on the pen icon that contains the view name.

 View Types: There are multiple view types which format the data in your app differently.
-These include grids, lists, searches, forms, calendars, maps, reports, menus, and rich text.
+These include grids, lists, searches, forms, calendars, payment, payment method, maps, reports, menus, logins & registration, and rich text.

-Tip: You can learn more about views here
+Tip: To learn more about views, see our article here

 Rules